fyrkov/inbox-pattern-demo/docs/text.md

 ## Other notes

 - **Ordering + Parallelization is not free.** Unlike the built-in ordering guarantee within partitioned Kafka topics, a local pool of parallel workers can reorder events.
-Workers must keep per-entity order intact while still running in parallel.
+If several workers run in paralell, they must keep per-entity order intact.

 ## When to use it